 The researchers looked the brains of finches and found that they adapted their songs and communication through replicating the sounds of older birds and repetition of these sounds.This improved their ability to recognise and process complex songs as their Broca's area became more engaged and refined.
 These findings could be applied to education, especially in areas such as speech therapy and learning languages.

-Voice recognition software is a useful tool to implement in both the VARK method and for auditory process development to encourage speech repetition.
+Speech to Text software is a useful tool to implement in both the VARK method and for auditory process development to encourage speech repetition.